asynts/writer/ARCHITECTURE.md

     -   Layout nodes in this phase may be reused.

+    -   Layout nodes can not be permanently assigned if they have a pending child node.

 -   Third, if all nodes in the tree are in the second phase, then we start caching absolute information in the nodes.

     -   This is done lazily and some nodes will never enter this phase.